Fighting knife: Tactical knife

 A tactical knife is a knife with one or more military (martial) features designed for use in extreme situations.
-In popular usage the terms "fighting knife" and "tactical knife" are frequently employed interchangeably, although tactical knife is principally designed to be used as a utility tool, not as a weapon.
+In popular usage the terms "fighting knife" and "tactical knife" are frequently employed interchangeably, although a tactical knife is principally designed to be used as a utility tool, not as a weapon.

 Folding knives are rarely if ever designed primarily for use as fighting knives or combat knives.
 However, many armies and military organizations have issued folding "utility" knives that were not intended to be used as weapons, but which had tactical features that appealed to military personnel as well as civilians.
 This includes the German Mercator "Black Cat" folding utility knife, the German Luftwaffe Fallschirmjäger-Messer, the British Ibberson World War II gravity knife, and the U.S. World War II M2 automatic pressbutton utility knife, also intended for use by parachute troops and flight crews.

 Many civilian folding knives also have been privately purchased by both civilians and military personnel for use as general-purpose utility knives.
 Among these is Buck Knives' Model 110 Folding Hunter, a lockback folding knife.
 Originally marketed as a hunting knife, the Model 110 saw use with military and naval personnel as a utility or emergency knife for cutting rope, strapping, harnesses, rigging, and a variety of other tasks.
 Custom knife makers began making similar knives intended for private purchase use by both civilians and military personnel.
 The earliest production company to make a tactical knife was Al Mar Knives with their SERE model designed for the military with input from Special Forces Colonel James N. Rowe in 1979.